GrumpyRobot21/FST-PP4-Gastronomique/README.md

 ## Project Checklist
 - Install Django and the supporting libraries
     - Install Django and Gunicorn.
-Gunicorn is the server I am using to run Django on Heroku.
+Gunicorn is the server I am trying to get to run Django on Heroku.
-    - Install support libraries including psycopg2, this is used to connect the PostgreSQL database
+    - Install support libraries including psycopg2, this is used to connect the Elephant PostgreSQL database
-    - Install Cloudinary libraries, this is a host provider service that stores images
+    - Install Cloudinary libraries, this is a host provider service that stores static files for the project
     - Create the requirements.txt file.
 This includes the project's dependencies allowing us to run the project in Heroku.

 - Create a new, blank Django Project